momaee/telegram-bot/README.md

 This repository contains code for a Telegram Bot that can interact with users on the Telegram platform.
 The bot is built using Golang and connects to the Telegram API via the `telegram-bot-api` library.
 This bot is also connected to ChatGPT, a large language model trained by OpenAI, to enable it to respond to a wider range of user inputs.

+## How does it work?

+There are two deployed bots, based on the same codebase.
+The first one is for dev environments, and the second one is for production.
+The telegram id of the first bot is [`@momaeedevbot`](https://t.me/momaeedevbot), and the second one is [`@momaeebot`](https://t.me/momaeebot).
+The dev bot is used for testing and development and is not fully stable, and the production bot is used for actual interactions with users.

+There are 4 branches for this repo:

+- `dev`: the dev branch, used for development and testing, everything is pushed to this branch first.
+- `release-cloud-run`: the release branch for the production bot, this branch is deployed to Google Cloud Run.
+- `release-app-engine`: the release branch for the production bot, this branch is deployed to Google App Engine.
+- `main`: the main branch, which dev merges into after testing and automatic deployment to Google Cloud Run.
 <!-- ## Getting started

 To get started with this bot, you will need to follow these steps: